 Author: Ray Gilmartin

-Ray Gilmartin is Director of Corporate Solutions for Copyright Clearance Center.
-He is responsible for knowledge management products within the Corporate Business Unit including RightFind Navigate, RightFind Professional, and XML for Mining.
-Ray has diverse experience in providing innovative tools for the management and distribution of information across multiple industries.
+Ray Gilmartin was Director of Corporate Solutions for CCC., responsible for knowledge management products within the Corporate Business Unit.
 Before joining CCC, he served in several leadership roles at Akamai, Avid Technology, and HP after beginning his career in TV journalism roles at Hearst Broadcasting and the Christian Science Monitor.
-Ray holds an MBA from Boston University and resides in Massachusetts with his wife and two young children.